-- Ring Magnets ( we bought online from here )
+- 6 Ring Magnets ( buy from Amazon )

 - Foam Board or a cardboard box

-- Strong Plastic card ( like your office old batch id card ) as a stopper
+- Strong Plastic card or strong index card as a stopper

 - Pencil or Dowel ( that will fit securely in ring magnets )

-First, cut a large rectangular piece from the foam board.
+- First, cut a large rectangular piece from the foam board.
 Make 3 cuts 5cm wide in the foam board parallel to each other from a distance at 2cm, 6.5cm and 12.5 cm from one end of the board.
-Then, put the stopper in the first slit at 2 cm.
+Then, put the strong plastic care ( the stopper) in the first slit at 2 cm.

-Now place the pencil between the four magnets with its tip resting on the stopper and it should levitate in the air.
-You might have to adjust the magnets on the pencil so that it levitate perfectly in the air.
+- Finally, bring the pencil between the four magnets with its tip resting on the stopper.
+This will make the pencil levitate in the air.
+You might need to adjust the placement of magnets on the pencil so that the forces are balanced, to make it hover in the air freely.

 There are multiple forces working on the pencil.
 There is a magnetic force of attraction from the front magnets.
 And a magnetic force of repulsion from the back magnets.
 The stopper is providing a force of reaction against the forward movement in order to keep the pencil stable and not let it move forward.
 That way, the forces are all perfectly balanced in the horizontal direction.
 Similarly, in the vertical direction, there is a gravitational force and the front magnets provide a downward force and the back magnets provide an upward force.
 The interplay of all these different kind of forces keep the pencil stable and levitating in air without support.

-Don’t have time to buy all the materials, then this kit is a good tool to teach and do tons of experiment with magnets.
+Don’t have time to buy all the materials, then this kit has tons of experiments to do with magnets.